leonardod8117/github-tutorial/README.md

   * Go to the main page of your forked copy of the repo in Github.
   * Click the green button in the top left of the page, next to the branch button.
   * A new page will open and you will see a button that reads "create pull request".
 Click the green button.
-  * You are given the option too write a comment and ince you are done, click "create pull request" below the text box.
+  * You are given the option too write a comment and once you are done, click "create pull request" below the text box.